Tyrn/racketrust/README.md

     11-mice-all-over-11.mp3
     ...

--   *Artist* is set to *Peter Crowcroft*;
+- _Artist_ is set to _Peter Crowcroft_;
--   *Album* is set to *Mice All Over*;
+- _Album_ is set to _Mice All Over_;
--   *Title* is set to *1 P.C. - Mice All Over* for the first file, all titles enumerated;
+- _Title_ is set to _1 P.C. - Mice All Over_ for the first file, all
+  titles enumerated;

 ```{=html}
 <!-- -->
 ```

-    Source Album $ prokrust -dst . /run/media/user/F8950/Audiobooks/
+    Source Album $ racketrust -dst . /run/media/user/F8950/Audiobooks/

--   *Source Album* directory is copied to */run/media/user/F8950/Audiobooks/* in its entirety, without modification; sequential copy order, natural or lexicographical, is guaranteed.
+- _Source Album_ directory is copied to
+  _/run/media/user/F8950/Audiobooks/_ in its entirety, without modification; sequential copy order, natural or lexicographical, is guaranteed.